Boost your career with Sustainability skills

 Learning objectives:

-• Examine key land and air quality management concerns for the energy sector, including land disturbance, tracking biodiversity, hydrocarbon spill prevention, and asset retirement.
+• Identify key land and air quality management concerns for the energy sector, including land disturbance, tracking biodiversity, hydrocarbon spill prevention, and asset retirement.

-• Identify best practice land and air quality management metrics, including area of land disturbance, biodiversity indicator species health, and volumes of hydrocarbon spills and recoveries.
+• Recognize best practice land and air quality management metrics, including area of land disturbance, biodiversity indicator species health, and volumes of hydrocarbon spills and recoveries.

-• Identify best practice land and air quality management approaches, including project life cycle and cumulative effects land use planning, and planned management of retired assets.
+• Understand available options for land and air quality management approaches available, including project life cycle and cumulative effects land use planning, and planned management of retired assets.

 Learning objectives: